To give you the best homeschool conference experience possible on April 1-2, we’ve collected these helpful tips:

 This will also help you implement your new tips and techniques in the remaining months you have before summer!

-This blog post was originally published Jan.
-14, 2015.
-It has been updated for timeliness and comprehensiveness.
+We have updated this blog post, originally published Jan.
+14, 2015, for timeliness and detail.